pbottari/Cybersecurity-/README.md

 - Installing Metricbeat:
 	- Download the metribeat configuration template with the following command: curl https://gist.githubusercontent.com/slape/58541585cc1886d2e26cd8be557ce04c/raw/0ce2c7e744c54513616966affb5e9d96f5e12f73/metricbeat > /etc/ansible/files/metricbeat-config.yml
-	- Edit lines #96 by replacing the IP address with the IP address of your ELK machine.
+	- Edit lines #96 in the `metricbeat-config.yml`by replacing the IP address with the IP address of your ELK machine.
-	- Save the file in  /etc/ansible/files/metricbeat-config.yml.
+	- Save the file in `etc/ansible/files/metricbeat-config.yml`.
-	- Creat a metric playbook and save at /etc/ansible/metricbeat-playbookl.yml
+	- Creat a metric playbook and save at `etc/ansible/metricbeat-playbookl.yml`
-	- Run the playbook by running the command: ansible-playbook /etc/ansible/metricbeat_playbook.yml
+	- Run the playbook by running the command:`ansible-playbook /etc/ansible/metricbeat_playbook.yml`
 	- After the playbook completes, follow the steps below to confirm that the ELK stack is receiving logs from your DVWA machines
 		- Navigate back to the metricbeat installation page on the ELK server GUI.
 		- On the same page, scroll to Step 5: Module Status and click Check Data.
 		- Scroll to the bottom of the page and click Verify Incoming Data.
 	- You should begin seeing information such as the following: